star-tek/star-rb/README.md

 # lineman-blog-bootstrap

+A blog template with a responsive layout.

+### See it running on [Heroku](https://lineman-blog-bootstrap.herokuapp.com)

 not really adding much here, just trying to provide the most common starting point for a static blog. it just needs a little bootstrap, which isn't much work but who likes repeating stuff?  plus, if i add this template as a common remote in all my blog repositories, then i can just pull in changes